Providing KnowledgeBeyond Textbooks

 The Trinity Board of Trustees is the guardian of the school’s mission.
 It is the board’s responsibility to ensure that the mission is relevant and vital to the community it serves and to monitor the success of the school in fulfilling its mission.

-2022 | 2023 Executive Committee
+2024 | 2025 Executive Committee

 The Rev. Dr. Bill Carroll, Chairman

-Christy Cravey, Secretary
+Christy Cravey, President

 Trustees